wp-insider/simple-membership/simple-membership/readme.txt

 - Updated the session variable name in the SwpmMessages class.
 - Fixed an issue with the password reset using link option showing an incorrect message after the reset operation is successful.
 - Enhancement to the 'user can delete account' feature.
 The page title, header and the confirmation text is worded better.
+- Accessibility related updates to the "Show Password" checkbox of the login form.

 = 4.2.9 =
 - Added filter hooks to the Thank you page output message so it can be customized using custom code.